-There are no specific regulations for the protection of software; the same rules apply as for copyright (the software is the subject of copyright).
+There are no specific regulations for the protection of software; software is subject to copyright protection under general rules.

-According to the Law on Copyright and Related Rights, a "database" means a collection of works, data or other independent materials arranged in a systematic or methodical way the individual elements of which shall be separately accessible by electronic or other means, and the acquisition, verification or presentation thereof shall require a substantial qualitative and/or quantitative contribution.
+According to the Law on Copyright and Related Rights, a "database" means a collection of works, data or other independent materials arranged in a systematic or methodical way, the individual elements of which shall be separately accessible by electronic or other means, and the acquisition, verification or presentation thereof shall require a substantial qualitative and/or quantitative contribution.